telstra/MessagingAPI-SDK-Java/docs/InboundPollResponse.md

 # InboundPollResponse

+Poll for incoming messages returning the latest.
+Only works if no callback url was specified when provisioning a number.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **status** | **String** | message status |  [optional]